Volkan Fındıklı

-Volkan Fındıklı (born 13 October 1990) is a Turkish professional footballer who plays as a defender for Kuşadasıspor in the TFF Third League.
+Volkan Fındıklı (born 13 October 1990) is a Turkish professional footballer who plays as a defender for TFF 2.
+Lig club Kepezspor.

 Career

 Fındıklı started his career with Marmaris Belediye GSK, and since then has progressed in various levels of the Turkish football pyramid.
 On 28 May 2014, he signed a three-year contract with Konyaspor.
 There, he made his European debut in the 2016–17 UEFA Europa League on 29 September 2016, in a 2–0 away loss to Gent.